cepthomas/StPluginTester/README.md

 - `test_xxx.py` is the actual test code.
 - `xxx.py` is the actual code under test.

+## Sublime API Emulation
 The emulation modules implement a simple subset of the ST API.
-Things like Window class managing the Views etc.
+The intent is to minimize the amount of mocking required.
+This includes things like loading settings, creating Views and rudimentary management by Window.
-The more complex functions are not supported and expected to be emulated using mocks.
-They will throw a `NotImplementedError`
+Also basic text buffer management by View: insert, find, replace, etc. The more complex functions are not supported and expected to be emulated using mocks.

+General categories:
+- function fully implemented.
+- function partially implemented - unused args will throw `NotImplementedError`.
+- function defined in emulated API but not implemented - will throw `NotImplementedError`.
+- function not defined in emulated API - lint-time or run-time error.

-Other things to consider:
+## Other Things to Consider

 It's probably best to do this:
 ```